gerryd/cookbook/content/recipe/ice/vacherin.md

 - freeze for a few hours or until more or less solid
 - put the second meringue disc on top
 - whip the cream with the sugar into stiff peaks
-- coat the outside with the cream, decorate with some extra fruits
+- coat the outside with the cream, decorate with some extra fruit
 - freeze for a few hours until solid